cstroie/LedMatrixClock/README.md

-# LedMatrix Clock
+# MatrixChronograph
-A desk clock using 3 8x8 led matrix modules
+A desk clock using 4 8x8 led matrix modules